-While no one wants to go into a marriage discussing a divorce, a pre-nuptial agreement is a good idea for any couple who is bringing assets into the marriage.
-Divorces occur for many reasons and a pre-nuptial agreement can help you avoid a long, expensive court battle.
+While no one wants to go into a marriage discussing a divorce, a prenuptial agreement is a good idea for any couple who is bringing assets into the marriage.
+Divorces occur for many reasons and a prenuptial agreement lawyer can help you avoid a long, expensive court battle.

-A pre-nuptial, pre-nup, or pre-marital agreement is a legal document that spells out how to divide property and assets should a couple divorce.
-While a well-written pre-nup will usually hold up in court, there are different conditions that must be met depending on where you live.
-It’s advisable to hire an experienced attorney to draw up your agreement to ensure that it will be honored by the courts should you divorce.
+In Minnesota, a prenuptial, prenup, antenuptial agreement or pre-marital agreement is a legal document that spells out how to divide property and assets should a couple divorce.
+While a well-written prenup will usually hold up in court, there are different conditions that must be met depending on where you live.
+It’s advisable to hire an experienced prenup attorney to draw up your agreement to ensure that it will be honored by the courts should you divorce.

 Who Can Benefit from a Pre-Nup?